 LEXtoday City Guide Live Banner

-Your ultimate guide to outdoor dining in Lexington, KY
+Your ultimate guide to outdoor dining in Lexington

 Make the most of good weather by taking your meals al fresco on one of Lexington’s many beautiful patios.

-Two men sit on outdoor seating in a grove.
+Two people sit on outdoor seating in a grove surrounded by greenery.

 Table of Contents